 So you’re telling me there’s a chance!?
 Here’s everything we know about the seemingly inevitable FFX-3.

-When is the Final Fantasy X-3 release date?
+When might Final Fantasy X-3 actually come out?

 At this point, you’d have an easier time trying to pinpoint how long Square Enix will be making FF7 Remake games.
 Thus far we have one full-sized game and one two-chapter DLC.
 Together, they only cover a fraction of the original game’s story content.
 Development on subsequent entries should theoretically take less time to develop because the game’s many systems and some environments are already built.
 But that remains to be seen.